Intended learning outcomes

 Students who complete the Master of Journalism should be able to:

-- gain the skills required to become journalists, or build on existing skills and knowledge if mid-career;
+- demonstrate the skills required to become journalists, or build on existing skills and knowledge if mid-career;

 - reflect on professional issues and develop innovative forms of practice;

-- develop the knowledge and skills they need to shape the profession at a time of great change;
+- demonstrate the knowledge and skills they need to shape the profession at a time of great change;

 - The program will be taught by leading industry practitioners;